terrainthesky-hub/terrainthesky-hub.github.io/_posts/2024-6-29-Local-LLM-Discord-Bot.md

       pip install discord
       pip install python-dotenv

 Now you're ready to run your bot from the terminal by running the bot.py Python script.
-Use !ask MESSAGE_HERE in discord query the bot.
+Use !ask MESSAGE_HERE in discord to query the bot.

 ![image](https://github.com/terrainthesky-hub/terrainthesky-hub.github.io/assets/60892621/f413b6d2-994c-48f1-9167-72df26d460dc)